mozfet/meteor-autoform-modals-materialize/README.md

+DEPRICATED!
 Meteor [Autoform](https://github.com/aldeed/meteor-autoform) Modals with Materialize
 ======================

+This package is no longer maintained.
+Do not use this package.
+Use [mozfet:meteor-autoform-modals](https://github.com/mozfet/meteor-autoform-materialize-modals) instead.

+.
+.
+.

 Materialize modals to insert/update/remove docs from Meteor collections using AutoForm.